naja628/qwerasdf/work/manual.md

 See list of available commands (look first at `help` (TODO link) and `ls-cmd` (TODO link)).
 [TODO link]

 Some commands have aliases.
-For example if I talk about the `help/h` command it means you can use either `help` or `h` as the command name to type.
+For example when this manual mentions the `help/h` command it means you can use either `help` or `h` as the command name to type.
-Sometimes in this manual, I will omit some of the aliases for convenience.
+Sometimes in this manual, some of the aliases will be ommitted for convenience.

 Available shortcuts:
 * `Ctrl-U`: erase current line